To edit the Main Registration section, click the title from the registration section menu.

 Privacy - Private Forms

-Private forms can be used for alternate pricing (say for board members) or to allow a select few registrations to take place "privately" after the open registration period has closed.
+Private forms can be used for alternate pricing (i.e., board members) or to allow a select few registrations to take place "privately" after the open registration period has closed.

 A private registration form will not be linked to by the Registration Alert snippet on your website when you check this box:

-Users will be able to access this form only via a direct link which will be shown on the main registration forms list.
+Users will be able to access this form only via a direct link. (click on the "Private" box to copy the link for sharing.)

 » Note: A Private form must be in an Open status for members to access.